-Change the billing address for your rate bill
+Change the billing address for your rates bill

-You can use the form to get the rate bill for your property sent to a different address if:
+You can use the form to get the rates bill for your property sent to a different address if:

-- you have a holiday home and you want the rate bill sent to your main residence
+- you have a holiday home and you want the rates bill sent to your main residence

-- you're renting out your property and have changed your home address
+- you're renting your property to tenants and have changed your home address

 - you moved house but you haven’t sold your old property yet